So, You Want to Start a Career in Tattooing: Step One

-When you are considering the fact that tattooing, by one layman's definition, "is putting ink into skin to make some sort of picture to stay there forever," you have to realise a few things about the human body in order to draw on it.
+When you are considering the fact that tattooing—by one layman's definition, "putting ink into skin to make some sort of picture to stay there forever"—you have to realise a few things about the human body in order to draw on it.

 1) The skin of the human body has no straight lines on it.

 So how does this affect you and your drawing style?
-It affects you plenty if you use a ruler to crate most of your drawings, because the last thing you want to put into a tattoo is a lot of straight lines, because the body is in constantly flexing and contracting its muscles, as the human body is always in motion.
+It affects you plenty if you use a ruler to create most of your drawings, because the last thing you want to put into a tattoo is a lot of straight lines.
+The body is in constantly flexing and contracting its muscles, as the human body is always in motion.
 So straight lines will almost always look curved.

 Another thing you will want to stay away from is perfect or concentric circles.
 They are way hard to tattoo, and most shops won't touch a piece that is reliant on more than a few perfect circles (which, for the same reason you shouldn't have too many straight lines, circles get distorted when the body flexes and relaxes).

 2) Does your art look like a bunch of tattoos?

 While there are many styles to tattooing today, there is still the old stereotype in existence about what tattoo art on paper should look like.
 I do not recommend that you copy anyone's work to put into your book, but I do recommend that you look up artwork by Sailor Jerry or (the REAL) Ed Hardy, and see if you can emulate their styles.
 Look at the lining, where are the lines thicker and thinner? how much coverage do the utilize in the color and in the shading?
 Look at the pieces that move you, and try to look at them from a mechanical point of view.

 3) DO NOT use someone else's work, especially someone famous, and pass it as your own.